SixArm/mast-cell-help/topics/stress-management/index.md

 # Stress management

 Stress management is crucial for maintaining physical well-being and mental well-being.
 Stress is a part of life, and some level of stress is normal, but chronic stress can lead to a range of health problems.
-Experiment with different stress management techniques to find what works best for you, and consider seeking professional guidance.

 **Some techniques:**